kammitama5/kammitama5.github.io/_posts/2018-6-22-Friday-June-22nd.md

 - Oh, I got back and my driver got me home within half an hour (score!).
 I saw that my friend from IO had written me back, and had given me some really great Philly recommendations.
 Alas, I'm back in LA, though.
 Next time.

+## I was able to push code up
+- To solve my ```intercalate``` problem I was having.
+So I'm just waiting on the final bit and then it's off to the next part, which involves animations and a debugger slider that I'll be working on.
+Exciting! :D It's like game-programming in Haskell!

 ## And I'm off to sleep.